LukeXF/rad-norwegian/README.md

 # Red Apple Digital - Front End Developer Test

-This project was completed in one night, full notes are provided further down in this readme file.
+This project was completed in one night, with the recruiter phoning me at 5:30pm before I left for the evening informing me this must be completed and submitted the same day.
+There are more features I wished to add, but no advanced notice was given about this task.
+Full notes to the requirements are provided further down in this readme file.

 Demo available at https://rad-norwegian.netlify.app/